RantAI-dev/Book3-DSAR/content/docs/Part-V/Chapter-21.md

 </p>

 <p style="text-align: justify;">
-Uniform Cost Search and A\<strong> Search introduce complexity with weighted edges and heuristics.
+Uniform Cost Search and A*  Search introduce complexity with weighted edges and heuristics.
 Rust’s priority queues, available through crates like <code>binary_heap</code>, will be instrumental in efficiently managing node exploration based on cost.
-Implementing A\</strong> Search also involves integrating heuristics with the cost function, leveraging Rust’s precision with floating-point arithmetic and ensuring that heuristics are well-defined to guide the search effectively.
+Implementing A* Search also involves integrating heuristics with the cost function, leveraging Rust’s precision with floating-point arithmetic and ensuring that heuristics are well-defined to guide the search effectively.
 </p>

 <p style="text-align: justify;">